ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 This helper extends the base class and can be instantiated to create and configure an OpenFlow 1.3 network domain composed of one or more OpenFlow switches connected to a single external real OpenFlow controller.
 It brings methods for installing the controller node for TapBridge usage and creating the OpenFlow channels.
 The current implementation only supports the single shared CSMA channel type.

-To configure the external controller, the ``InstallExternalController()`` method can be used to prepare the controller node so it can be used to connect internal simulated switches to an external OpenFlow controller running on the local machine over a TapBridge device.
+To configure the external controller, the ``InstallExternalController()`` method can be used to prepare the controller node, so it can be used to connect internal simulated switches to an external OpenFlow controller running on the local machine over a TapBridge device.
 It installs the TCP/IP stack into controller node, attach it to the common CSMA channel, configure IP address for it and returns the ``NetDevice`` that the user will be responsible to bind to the TabBridge.
 Note that this helper is prepared to configure a single controller node.
 See the :ref:`external-controller` section for details.